Car chase: Media coverage

-Los Angeles television station KCAL reported a quadrupling of ratings when police pursuits aired.
-Police officials have asked news media to reduce coverage of chases, claiming that they encourage suspects to flee and inciting gawkers to possibly get in the way of the pursuit, while the media responds that coverage of chases provides a public service and provide a deterrent to police brutality.
+In 2002, 700 pursuits were reported in Los Angeles.
+In 2003, Los Angeles television station KCAL reported a quadrupling of ratings when police pursuits aired.
+That same year, the Los Angeles Police Department asked news media to reduce coverage of chases, claiming that coverage encourages suspects to flee and may potentially endanger viewers who attempt to view the chase in person.